Chinese football: Unprecedented anti-corruption under the “losing game”, can the cause be found after sliding from the high point to the origin- BBC News 中文-breakinglatest.news-Breaking Latest News

 Many high-value foreign players also announced their departure from China during this period.
 Some said it was because of the epidemic that they could not reunite with their families for a long time, while others said it was because the team could no longer afford their wages.

-According to the German transfer market, among the top 10 players transferred from the Chinese Super League since 2016, only Oscar is still in China, and the remaining 9 have all left.
+According to the statistics of the German transfer market, among the top 10 players transferred from the Chinese Super League since 2016, only Oscar is still in China, and the remaining 9 players have all left.

 This is not only true for high-paid foreign aid, but many clubs also reported wage arrears during this period, and some teams had to be disbanded.